JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 and the computation of intensities `compute_insity(i, j)` does not contain many branches.
 Therefore the GPU goes for massive parallelism while simplifying each Core the the bare minimum leaving all difficulties up to the programmer / compiler.
 Below we see a high-level view on Nvidia's GPU.
 ![nvidia-gpu](nvidia-gpu.jpg)
 ![nvidia-gpu](nvidia-kepler.jpg)
 1. The chip contains many streaming multi-processors (SM).
-Normally, each streamming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" something which in normal CPU would be called arithmetic unit (which certainly helps the marketting).
+Normally, each streamming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" a unit inside the streaming multi-processor performing stream of operations over a set of 32 registers.
 2. Each streaming multi-processor contains (possibly multiple blocks of) 32-way (32-wide) SIMT units (Nvidia calls that *CUDA Core*), shared memory (managed cache) and register file (16k registers, but shared between all threads).
 Therefore a pascal P-100 can have up to 64×4×32 = 8192 cores, which certainly sounds cool in comparison to for example 24 cores of normal processors, but.
 3. Each streaming multi-processors (SM) has one instruction fetch and decode unit, which means that *all* CUDA cores of that SM *has to* execute the same instruction at a given cycle.
 This simplifies the design.
 The execution model therefore roughly corresponds to vector (SIMD) registers in normal CPU, but CUDA cores are not as restricted as SIMD registers.
 NVidia therefore calls this computation model single instruction mulptiple threads (SIMT).
 Main differences:
     1. SIMD requires the memory to be continuous while SIMT does not.